mori0711/polypargen_manual/docs/index.rst

 PolyParGen Manual
 =================

-PolyParGen which provides OPLS-AA and Amber force field parameters for polymers or large molecules.
+PolyParGen provides OPLS-AA and Amber force field parameters for polymers or large molecules.
 In the case that PolyParGen generates OPLS-AA parameters, PolyParGen leverages LigParGen [2] and BOSS [3].
 On the other hand, PolyParGen leverages Antechamber [4] and ACPYPE [5] to make Amber parameters.
 If users want to use the atomic charge of ab initio calculation, user just select the option of ab initio calculation.
 Ab initio software is NWChem [6].